Apranikstar/AnarFactory/README.md

 ---

 ## 🚀 Features
-- 📦 Seamless conversion from ROOT files to Pickle format
+- 📦 Seamless conversion from ROOT files to Parquet/Pickle format
 - ⚙️ Easy integration with popular **BDT frameworks**
-- ⚡ Planned support for **RAPIDS** to accelerate data processing
 - 🧩 Modular and script-friendly design for rapid experimentation

 ---